 The facet joints, also sometimes called zygapophyseal joints, are most commonly affected by osteoarthritis (wear and tear arthritis).
-Facet joint pain can be felt over the affected joint but can also be referred – to the shoulder girdle, shoulder blade or arm in the case of the neck, or into the bony pelvis, hip or thigh in the case of the low back.
+Facet joint pain can be felt over the affected joint but can also be referred to the shoulder girdle, shoulder blade, or arm in the case of the neck, or into the bony pelvis, hip, or thigh in the case of the low back.
 It tends to be worse with extension of the spine (bending backwards).
-Plain x-rays, CT or MRI scans can identify facet joint disease but sometimes the most sensitive test is a nuclear bone scan (see figure), which can identify facet joint problems when the other tests appear less obviously abnormal.
+Plain x-rays, CT scans, or MRI scans can identify facet joint disease but sometimes the most sensitive test is a nuclear bone scan (see figure), which can identify facet joint problems when the other tests appear less obviously abnormal.

 Each patient has different abilities and needs.
 Therefore, your doctor will determine if you are a candidate for a lumbar facet fusion.

 Lumbar facet fusion is like fixing a broken bone, aiming to join one vertebra (spinal bone) to another.
 It takes six months to two years for the bones to knit (fuse).
 In the meantime, your screws and rods keep the fusion site solid.
 Your recovery will need supervision with a physiotherapist, plus some common sense, to balance between mobilizing the lumbar (low back) joints that aren’t fused and avoiding placing too much stress on the fusion site until it is fused.
 It’s important to keep your expectations realistic.
 Your back will never be as good as new.
 It is unusual to be totally cured of pain and not be left with some lumbar pain and/or pain in the buttocks, hips or thighs.
 Instead, the aim of surgery is to get significant improvement in your symptoms.